Cancer Risk Assessment Services

 Who provides the cancer risk assessment?

-Dean Clinic cancer risk assessment services are provided by genetic counselors, in conjunction with oncologists, psychologists and others involved in cancer care.
+Dean Medical Group cancer risk assessment services are provided by genetic counselors, in conjunction with oncologists, psychologists and others involved in cancer care.

 Genetic counselors are masters-level specialized healthcare professionals.
 They receive extensive training in medical and cancer genetics and psychosocial counseling through accredited training programs.
 They are certified by the American Board of Genetic Counseling.
 More information about genetic counseling can be obtained at the National Society of Genetic Counselors website.